gatsbyjs/gatsby/docs/blog/2018-06-15-why-we-built-the-site-showcase/index.md

 tags: ["documentation", "launch"]
 ---

 We recently finished the first phase of the [Site Showcase](https://next.gatsbyjs.org/showcase/), which is a searchable, filterable library of sites built with Gatsby!

-See a list of ways you can help in [Issue #5927](https://github.com/gatsbyjs/gatsby/issues/5927).
-Feel free to tackle any part of this project and contribute to it or discuss new possibilities!
+We're starting the second phase soon and would love your help!
+For a list of tasks that need to be done, see [Issue #5927](https://github.com/gatsbyjs/gatsby/issues/5927).
+Feel free to contribute to that issue!

 ![Featured Sites](featured-sites.png)

 ![Filtered Sites](filtered-sites.png)

-This is all possible because Cassie (@ThatOtherPerson) and Shawn (@sw-yx) put in a huge effort to get this developed, and Flo (@fk) did an amazing job on design.
+The Site Showcase was developed by Cassie (@ThatOtherPerson) and Shawn (@sw-yx) and Flo (@fk) did an amazing job on design.
 Many thanks to other people who contributed, including @gillkyle, @LeKoArts, @davidluhr, @daydream05, @m-allanson, @pieh, @calcsam and more (these are all GitHub names).

 ## Submitting your site